 The more we are embodying the Lion energy in us, the more we realise how our conscious choices and actions do affect the whole.
 We realise our own energy (being true to who we are) can send out a ripple effect to influence others, sometimes in profound, mysterious ways.

-When I work with people in Personal sessions, I ask them to spend time with an animal painting, which they are drawn too.
+When I work with people in Soul Sessions, I ask them to spend time with an animal painting, which they are drawn too.
 Please feel free to do the same, with the Lion that speaks to your heart.